alexcameron8/SchoolPlanner/README.md

 # SchoolPlanner
 This application is designed to help manage course assignments, tests, labs and homework tailored for a students specific semester.

+## How to Run SchoolPlanner
+Navigate the executable jar file and download and open to run the application.

 ## About SchoolPlanner